LandryBulls/multidata/README.md

 * Add multiple checkpoints and logging of data dates, experiment numbers, etc
 * Isolate the project-specific files for organization
 * Use file metadata to organize into directory tree structure
-* Concatenate the appropriate files
+* Concatenate the appropriate video files
 * Run video alignment using the audio outputs associated with the video files
 * Pull survey data from Qualtrics and add to the folder